Louis Bidalira: Warlord in eastern Congo and fall from power

 "I want the liberation of all my people.
 The voice of the people is the voice of God, and we pray that God will punish the Americans and their imperialist lackeys.
 We have only our spears and knives against the planes, but we will fight to the death.
 Homeland or death."

 — —Louis Bidalira, speech to his officers (Note: Translated from French.
 In the original, this reads: "Je veux la libération de tout mon peuple.
 La voix du peuple est la voix de Dieu et nous prions pour que Dieu punisse les Américains et leurs valets impérialistes.
 Nous n'avons que nos lances et nos couteaux contre les avions, mais nous combattrons jusqu'à la mort.
 La patrie ou la mort.")

 Bidalira personally led 300 rebels to Uvira on 15 May, storming the city on 16-17 May.
 His forces captured 100 ANC soldiers of whom 30 were executed, while the remaining garrison fled.
+The Simbas subjected Uvira to a manhunt, seeking out policemen, civil servants, and military personnel whom they deemed collaborators of the "Ancien régime".
+About 100 people were killed without trial by Bidalira's forces.
 Afterward, he became the Simba rebels' main military leader in Uvira, controlling a territory from Makobola to Kigongo in Uvira Territory.
 Bidalira mainly commanded troops of Fuliru ethnicity and styled himself as the first "general" of the Fuliru.
 Like many regional officers, Bidalira nominally recognized the authority of higher-ranking Simba leaders such as Soumialot, Christophe Gbenye, and Nicholas Olenga, but factually operated as an autonomous warlord.
 Over time, he developed a rivalry with Marandura Musa, as the latter belonged to the Fuliru's muShimbi clan which had traditionally regarded itself as the ethnic group's most powerful clan.
 He and his troops also became opposed to Simba forces of Bembe ethnicity, led by Shabani Ndalo.